tytydraco/yessleep/out/My_daughter_is_a_figment_of_everyones_imagination.md

 My mom had entered the kitchen, kneeling down and circling her arms loosely in front of her.
 Cradling an invisible body.
 I couldn’t help it.
 I went over and waved my hand through the empty space.
 Horrified, my mom acted like she was hefting something up into her arms and rushed from the room.
 I felt suffocated and the only thing on my mind was getting out of there.
 I went back to my room and got dressed then got my keys.
 I could see my mom standing in the back yard pacing and talking on the phone as I backed out of the driveway and sped down the road.

 My trip ended at a hotel in the next town.
 The constantly ringing phone sawed away at my remaining shred of sanity.
-My attempt to watch TV as a distraction failed, because the only free channels were news stations, and they were all talking about some man who’d been found pulverized in his pool.
+I tried to find something fun on TV for a distraction, but that failed, because the only free channels were news stations, and they were all talking about some man who’d been found pulverized in his pool.
 I called the police and get a wellness check for my mother, but when I told them my name I was told something that nearly made me pass out.

  “Miss Sanders, I’m glad you called.
 Please just come down to the station and talk.
 We know it was a terrible accident.
 We know you didn’t see her.
 We just want to make sure you’re safe and that you don’t do anything to compound this terrible tragedy.”

 Apparently, when I left the house earlier, I backed out over Josie?